thomhastings/rice/README.md

+![Example](http://i.imgur.com/pQT0l.gif)

 # rice
-A dump of scripts that are used for fun/rice, all for h4ack$.
+A dump of scripts that are used for fun/rice, all for h4ack$.\
-![Example](http://i.imgur.com/pQT0l.gif)
+Also a series of utility scripts and other collected scripts.

 ## 256color.pl
 Not shown in image, makes a simple 256 color rectangle to test if terminals have 256 color compatibility.